boxfrommars/rutorika-sortable/README.md

 $entity->moveAfter($positionEntity);

-// if $positionEntity->position is 14, then $entity->position is 15 now
+// if $positionEntity->position is aaa, then $entity->position is aab now
 ```

 Also this trait automatically defines entity position on the `create` event, so you do not need to add `position` manually, just create entities as usual: